SkanUJkod/SkanUJkod/doc/architecture/decisions/plugin-architecture.md

 I used `volatile` for a reason.
 It's not just unstable in the sense that you need the same version of the compiler to produce compatible binaries.
 Some layout optimizations are non-deterministic, and there's even an option to explicitly shuffle layouts for compiler testing.
 Two separate compiler runs can compile the same library source and produce different binaries.

-This makes sense from a language developer standpoint, and explains why most modern languages capitalize on static linking almost everywhere.
+This makes sense from a language developer standpoint, and explains why most modern languages capitalize on static linking almost everywhere[^1].
 A stable ABI is only something a mature and adopted language can allow itself the luxury of.
 For new, shiny languages, even fundamental aspects like struct layouts can fluctuate, and sticking to a backwards-compatible ABI will make that more difficult in more ways than one.

 #### C FFI

-The standard way to overcome Rust's own ABI being unstable is to use the C "ABI"[^1] and make FFI calls to C dynlibs compiled from native Rust crates.
+The standard way to overcome Rust's own ABI being unstable is to use the C "ABI"[^2] and make FFI calls to C dynlibs compiled from native Rust crates.
 This has many drawbacks and is particularly frustrating for Rust-to-Rust calls:

 #### Type layouts